Harriet Hammond: Biography

 Hammond, who was appearing in prominent roles in the Mack Sennett comedy features, was born in Kansas but had lived in Los Angeles, since her early childhood and was a graduate of Los Angeles High Schools.

 Hammond studied piano and languages at Baylor and planned to become a concert pianist.
 The strain of six hours a day practice, however, proved too severe, and her health broke down.
 Starting as one of the Sennett Bathing Beauties she simultaneously developed great power as a comedian, and the Sennett figure.
 Miss Hammond appeared in "Gee Whiz!" and "By Golly".

 She was a blond, had blue eyes and weighed a hundred and fifteen pounds.
-Miss Hammond was five feet seven inches high, and was a splendid athlete, excelling in water sports.
+Miss Hammond was five feet seven inches high, and was an athlete, excelling in water sports.

 Hammond was injured by a premature explosion on a film set.
 The blast blew her against an iron railing, and the injury made her an invalid for two years.
 She also had a nervous breakdown, but she returned to acting in January 1925.
 She sued Fox Film Corporation and related Fox companies for $118,500 damages.